PresidentTree94/project-portfolio/README.md

 # PresidentTree94 Developer Portfolio
-A single-page application built with ReactJS and TypeScript that showcases my journey as a developer through skills, education, and projects.
+A single-page application built with ReactJS and TypeScript that showcases my skills, education, and projects as a junior developer.
+This portfolio is designed with a nature-inspired theme, using a clean layout and a custom "leaf-score" rating system to visually represent my proficiency in various technologies.

-## Portfolio Sections
+## Features
-### Introduction
-The opening section establishes my professional identity with a clean presentation featuring my avatar, username, and personal summary that captures my development philosophy.
+- **Dynamic Skill Scores:** The "Skills" section dynamically generates a visual score using leaf icons based on local JSON data.
+- **Education Timeline:** A list of academics, including the school, major, degree, and years.
+- **Projects Showcase:** A dedicated section to highlight key projects, including screenshots, descriptions, technology icons, and links to live demos and GitHub repositories.
+- **Responsive Design:** The layout is optimized for both desktop and mobile devices.

-### Skills
+## Skills
-An skills assessment featuring a nature-inspired visualization where mastery levels are represented as leaves on skill trees.
-This system provides transparency into my capabilities across multiple technologies.

-**Scoring Framework:** Each skill is evaluated across five key criteria, with scores ranging from 0-2 points:
+An assessment where skill levels is evaluated across five key criteria, with scores ranging from 0-2 points:
 - **0 Points:** Foundational knowledge being developed
 - **1 Point:** Actively learning and applying concepts
 - **2 Points:** Confident mastery and practical application

-**Maximum Score:** 10 leaves per skill (representing full mastery)

-#### HTML (6/10)
+### HTML (6/10)
 | Score | Criteria |
 |:------|:---------|
 | 2     | Demonstrates mastery of foundational document structure using standard HTML5 elements. |